NEO (NEO) Metrics

 How is NEO performing compared to the broader crypto market?

-Over the past 7 days, NEO has gained 2.52%, outperforming the overall crypto market which posted a 1.56% decline.
-This indicates strong performance in NEO's price action relative to the broader market momentum.
+Over the past 7 days, NEO has declined by 4.34%, underperforming the overall crypto market which posted a 0.06% gain.
+This indicates a temporary lag in NEO's price action relative to the broader market momentum.

 Cryptocurrencies are highly volatile and involve significant risk.
 You may lose part or all of your investment.